 Students who wish to be admitted to LLB 2 must have at least 65% in Legal Theory 1 as well as an overall average of 65% for three non-law courses studied in that year.
 Students who do not meet these criteria must follow the five-year route.

 For further information regarding supplementary examinations, please refer to the Law Faculty's Survival Guide.

 TESTS

 There will be four tests during the year i.e. two per semester course.
-Tests will be written at the Great Hall on the following provisional dates, times to be advised during the course of the year:
+Tests will be written on the following dates: